 The most evolutionary valuable characteristic of all organisms including humans is the ability to adapt.
 When we meet something new or unfamiliar we stress first, but then we adapt and get used to it.

-The same with heat, more we exposed to heat, more easily we start to tolerate it, meaning that those hot summer days, aren’t so unbearable after all.
+The same with heat, the more we are exposed to heat, the more easily we start to tolerate it, meaning that those hot summer days, aren’t so unbearable after all.
 And you can save more money on cooling or survive for longer in the desert, but I hope you would not need to.